 While this may seem like the obvious pick, that doesn’t mean you shouldn’t try it.
-Grab something to-go nearby, like a Tico Bowl from Graze Kitchen, a Northender sandwich from Taste Unlimited or a refreshing Acai Bowl from the Green Cat Cafe, to enjoy dinner and a show by the Atlantic Ocean.
+Grab something to-go nearby, like a Tico Bowl from Graze Kitchen, a Northender sandwich from Taste Unlimited, or a refreshing Acai Bowl from the Green Cat Cafe, to enjoy dinner and a show by the Atlantic Ocean.
 If you’re looking for a quiet spot away from the action of the resort area, the local vibe of the Oceanfront North End and the laid-back island vibes of Sandbridge both make for a five-star picnic experience.
 If you're looking for a luxury beach picnic, check out VB Picnic Co & Longboard Charcuterie Shop for luxurious linens, trendy tablescapes and gorgeous boards of finger foods set the scene for special seaside celebrations.

 While the name might not scream “perfect picnic spot,” this one-time landfill is now a beautiful park with great views of Virginia Beach.
 With 11 picnic shelters, ranging from large to small, and 165-acres of land to choose from, there’s no shortage of space here to park it and dig into your homemade feast.
 Mount Trashmore, now 60 feet in height and 800 feet long, was created by compacting layers of solid waste and clean soil.
 Recognized for its environmental feat, this former landfill features a water-wise garden that boasts xeriscaping, where you can enjoy a beautiful garden that requires minimal water.